inshirah-idris/Airline-Tweet-Sentiment-Analysis/README.md

 Feature extraction was used to vectorize data by converting preprocessed text into numerical data using TF-IDF.

 ## 4. Classification:
-Model Selection: Choose suitable classification models for sentiment analysis.
-For instance, logistic regression, SVM, or neural networks

-Training and Testing: Split the dataset into a training set to train the model and a test set to evaluate its performance.

-Evaluation: Used metrics like accuracy, precision, recall, and F1-score to measure how well the classifier performs in determining the sentiments of the tweets.
+For sentiment analysis, many classification models were used, including Nave Base, logistic regression, SVM, neural networks, and Random Forest.
+Then, to analyze the model, we used accuracy to determine how well the classifier performs in predicting the sentiments of the tweets.

 ## Results:
 Share some insights, metrics, or findings from the analysis.
 This can be in terms of graphs, tables, or text.